 It’s to the choreographer’s credit that much happens at once in Eurydice’s Dream but one can take it all in — there are no conflicts about “where to look” as in a multi-ring circus, it’s all there for you as if it’s all a part of you.

-Eurydice's Dream plays on Mondays, Fridays, Saturdays and most Sundays through April 22 at the Interart Theatre on West 52nd Street in Manhattan.
-For more information and tickets, click on live link of title; also check blessed unrest's facebook page.
+Eurydice’s Dream plays on Mondays, Fridays, Saturdays and most Sundays through April 22 at the Interart Theatre on West 52nd Street in Manhattan.
+For more information and tickets check Blessed Unrest’s Facebook Page.